biothings/biothings.api/docs/doc/studio_tutorial.rst

 and administer BioThings API.
 This guide will show how to convert a simple flat file to a fully operational BioThings API, with as minimal effort as possible.

-.. note:: You may also want to read the __developer's guide__ for more detailed informations.
+.. note:: You may also want to read the `developer's guide <studio_guide.html>`_ for more detailed informations.

 .. note:: The following tutorial is only valid for **BioThings Studio** release **0.1.e**.
 Check all available `release <https://github.com/biothings/biothings_studio/releases>`_ for more.